Rohita25/Student-Pass-Prediction/README.md

-# Student-Pass-Prediction
+# Student Performance Predictor

-This is a Student pass prediction model that analyses the marks of the student and predicts their pass/fail.
-It also shows the details visually using graph plots (not matplotlib) and has filters for easy understanding to the user.
+A Streamlit app that predicts whether a student will Pass or Fail based on subject scores using a Random Forest Classifier.It also shows the details visually using graph plots (not matplotlib) and has filters for easy understanding to the user.